auth-global/self-documenting-cryptography/design-documents/g3pb2.md

     ⋮
     T c = HMAC (Seguid, T (c-1) + INT_32_BE(i + c) + DomainTag )

-These modifications take much inspiration from HKDF, which inspired the name PHKDF.
-The most significant departure from PBKDF2-HMAC-SHA256 is the addition of a counter and tag to salt every round of PHKDF: this is literally just taking bytes that PBKDF2 specifies as null, and using them as supplemental salt in the same vein as HKDF's info parameter.
+These modifications take much inspiration from HKDF and [RFC 5869](https://datatracker.ietf.org/doc/html/rfc5869), which inspired the name PHKDF.
+The most significant departure from PBKDF2-HMAC-SHA256 is the addition of a counter and tag to salt every round of
+PHKDF: this is literally just taking bytes that were specified as null, and using them as supplemental salt in the same vein as HKDF's info parameter.

 One of the more obvious differences is that the parameter that PBKDF2 calls the "password" is now called the "seguid".
-Instead of using the actual password as an HMAC key, the G3P recommends using a self-documenting globally unique identifer (or seguid) as a supplemental salt that identifies the deployment, and moves the password into the parameter the G3P that PBKDF2 calls the "salt".
+Instead of using the actual password as an HMAC key, the G3P recommends using a [self-documenting globally unique identifer](seguid.md) as a supplemental salt that identifies the deployment, and moves the password into the parameter that PBKDF2 calls the "salt".
 Given that PBKDF2's standard mode of operation tweaks the salt repeatedly to generate cryptographically independent output blocks, this should be a totally safe thing to do.